cnlog/ImeStudy/README.md

 ## What is Chinese?

 That is Asian people and/or languages, that is mainly living in the continent of Far East.
 They are great.
 They built Great Wall.
 Anyway they are so great.
+The center of world industry.
+They use Chinese characters.
 Many Chinese are not Japanese nor Korean.

 ## What is Japanese?

 That is Asian people and/or languages, that is mainly living in the islands of Far East.
 They are small but built an empire and had invaded the Asian countries.
+They are falling down.
+They use Hiragana, Katakana, Kanji and English characters.
 Many Japanese are not Chinese nor Korean.

 ## What is Korean?

 That is Asian people and/or language in the peninsula of Far East.
 They likes Kimchi.
 They are promoting K-POP.
+They use Hangul characters and English characters.
 Many Korean are not Chinese nor Japanese.

 ## What is Zenkaku or Hankaku?